praveen-rds/Sign-languaage-detection-using-sequences/README.md

 The data that i have collected myself is in too many distinct files to be uploaded on github

-The final block of the code runs the final apllication, this only works once the data is collected and the model is trained.
+The final block of the code runs the final apllication, this only works once the data is collected and the model is trained. action files are the weights that i have obtained for the models i have trained use them if you wish.